awesomerank/awesomerank.github.io/lists/podo/awesome-framer.md

 * [Framer Sheet ★13](https://github.com/andrewliebchen/framer-sheet) - Import information from Google Sheets into Framer.
 * [FramerAudio ★38](https://github.com/benjamindenboer/FramerAudio) — Module that allows you to design audio interfaces in Framer.
 * [Framer Slider ★31](https://github.com/benjamindenboer/FramerSlider) - Module that allows you to design sliders and then bring them to life, without losing customizability.
 Appearance and logic—separated.
+* [framer-Symbols ★35](https://github.com/der-lukas/framer-Symbols) - Module to create symbols in Framer.

 ## Sites
 * [Prototyping With Framer](http://www.prototypingwithframer.com) - Blog by Kenny Chen with lots of great examples, tutorials.
 * [Framer Code](http://framerco.de) - Collection of Framer modules, code examples, snippets and tips.

 ## Other
+* [framer-modules ★201](https://github.com/kysely/framer-modules) - Discover, install and save your favorite modules at one place.
 * [Framer Snippets ★462](https://github.com/robotdestroy/Framer-Snippets-Library) - Library of Framer snippets to help speed up workflow.
 * [Stitch ★147 ⏳2Y](https://github.com/mattsjohnston/stitch) - Lightweight framework for adding interaction to your Framer prototypes directly from your Sketch designs.
 * [framer-bootstrap ★26](https://github.com/alexchantastic/framer-bootstrap) - Use Framer Library in your preferred editor and environment.